mozhganaskarzadeh/TIER/docs/configReadme.md

 * **stationPrecipPath**, path to precipitation station data:   This is the path to the directory containing the precipitation data.
 Follow the example files in the inputStations/ directory in the example tarball.
 * **stationPrecipListName**, name of precipitation station list file preprocessing script will create: This is the name of the precipitation station metadata file that is created by the preprocessing script using the precipitation data and the processed grid.
 * **stationTempPath**, path to temperature station data:  This is the path to the directory containing the temperature data.
 Follow the example files in the inputStations/ directory in the example tarball.
-* **stationTempListName**, name of temperature station list file preprocessing script will create: This is the name of the temperature station metadata file that is created by the preprocessing script using the precipitation data and the processed grid.
+* **stationTempListName**, name of temperature station list file preprocessing script will create: This is the name of the temperature station metadata file that is created by the preprocessing script using the temperature data and the processed grid.
 * **preprocessParameterFile**, name of STIR preprocessing parameter file:  This is the name of the STIR preprocessing parameter file that contains all the STIR preprocessing model parameters.

 ### stirPreprocessParameters.txt